dieu-detruit/mastering-rotation/README.md

 It’s time for mastering-rotation, which provides a few small, frequently-used rotation calculators with a clean, simple UI.

-I don't know you can master rotation math with it though.
+Will this actually help you master rotation math? …maybe.